 The most recent development has been the introduction of a readability study.
 BCS Qualifications has commissioned a professional body to evaluate and develop manual tests with an improved readability.

 The BCS Qualifications Quality Mark is not restricted to the automated test providers.
-It extends to organizations that provide technical support, publish training materials or improve the accessibility of the manual tests.
+It extends to organisations that provide technical support, publish training materials or improve the accessibility of the manual tests.
 Awards have already been published in each of the three categories.

 As the existing syllabus and test bank come towards the end of their shelf life, plans are already in hand to incorporate our experiences into the development of the next version.
 Since 2004, the ECDL qualification has evolved into the BCS Level 1 and 2 Certificate for IT User qualifications.